The Univalence Principle: Enhanced categories and higher categories

+In summary, we again obtain that an indiscernibility $a \fiso b$ is exactly a tight isomorphism $a \cong b$.
 A morphism of such structures consists of a ``functor'' with an action on both tight and loose morphisms that preserves the inclusion of tight into loose morphisms.
 Such a functor is an equivalence when it is tight-essentially split-surjective and fully faithful on both tight and loose morphisms.

 Given a model of the first theory, we obtain a model of the second theory by defining $A_T$ to consist of those arrows that satisfy $M$.
 Using the univalence axiom, this construction can be shown to be an equivalence between the respective types of models of these theories.
 The first theory is of course simpler, but the second has the advantage that it can be generalized by removing the injectivity axiom on $F$; see for instance the example of Freyd-categories discussed after \cref{eg:premonoidal}. \end{example}